 This federal law defines a disability as something that substantially limits one or more basic life activities.
 Students with 504 plans may need accommodations, such as preferential seating, to be successful.
 Here is a chart that helps explain the differences and similarities between the plans.

 Responsibilities of a Music Teacher

 All educators should receive the IEPs and 504 plans for students they are teaching each year.
 It’s important to review them and understand any accommodations, modifications, and goals listed in the documents in order to devise an appropriate special education music curriculum.

 If there are any questions, a teacher can contact the IEP team or special education department for help.
-In cases where an accommodation works in a general education class but not music class, Dr. Hammel suggests writing to the team.
-For example, if a student requires preferential seating near instruction, but earns a chair position that would require the student be towards the middle of a band or orchestra rather than in the front or on the end, a letter may be order.
+In cases where an accommodation works in a general education class but not a music class, Dr. Hammel suggests writing to the team.
+For example, if a student requires preferential seating near instruction, but earns a chair position that would require the student to be towards the middle of a band or orchestra rather than in the front or at the end, a letter may be ordered.

 “I would send a note to the IEP team and say a student earned the chair, and ask if it’s okay to deviate from the plan,” Dr. Hammel said.

 You also can talk to the team, the special education department, or your supervisor if you need to buy something for an accommodation, such as a special mallet, adaptive devices, or large-print music.
 In most schools, there is a special education budget that is separate from the music budget, and you may be able to use those funds for these purchases.

 The most common disabilities seen in most schools are generally not the ones some people expect.
 According to the National Center for Education Statistics, 34% of the students served by IDEA in the 2015–2016 school year had a specific learning disability (SLD).
 20% had a speech or language impairment, 14% had other health impairments, and 9% had autism spectrum disorder.
 Other types of disabilities, such as a hearing or orthopedic impairment, are less common.